 It is not binaural stimulation.

-It has nothing to do with the Tomatis Method or hearing cure.
+Nor does it have anything to do with the Tomatis Method or Listening Cure.

-SSP does not aim to promote temporary states of relaxation, but to build a new, permanent neural platform that makes people feel more secure in this world.
+SSP does not aim to promote temporary states of relaxation, but to build a new, permanent, neural platform that makes people feel safer in this world.

-SSP is not a substitute for psychotherapy, but creates a foundation of security on which psychotherapy can work better, faster and more effectively.
+SSP is not a substitute for psychotherapy, but creates a foundation of safety upon which psychotherapy can work better, faster, and more effectively.

 Music you will hear:

-Norah Jones, Alison Krauss, Sarah McLaughlin, Tori Amos, Trisha Yearwood, and many other primarily female singer/songwriters.
+Norah Jones, Alison Krauss, Sarah McLaughlin, Tori Amos, Trisha Yearwood and many other primarily female singer/songwriters.
 But the music is modulated.
-On the first day it sounds rather tinny, empty as if from a can and becomes clearer and clearer from day to day.
+It sounds rather tinny on the first day, empty as if from a can, and becomes clearer and more distinct from day to day.

 What time of day is best for SSP?

-For best results, plan the treatment so that you don't have to work or be particularly challenged afterwards, but instead can consciously integrate the changes you experience through a walk or other light movement.
+For best results, schedule treatment so that you do not have to work or be particularly challenged afterwards, but instead can consciously integrate the changes you experience through a walk or other light movement.

-In my practice and online I offer the SSP for adults and for children accompanied by a parent or guardian.
+In my practice and online I offer the SSP for adults.
+Both online and in my practice I have had very good experiences.

-At times it felt as if new neural connections were being created in the back of my head.
+In between, it felt like new neural connections were being created in the back of my head.
 It felt like a slight tingling sensation.
-My feeling in the world today is one of greater security and deeper compassion.
-My fear of people and also my once automated strong defensive posture have decreased to a level that makes physical contact possible again.
-I also feel myself to be more competent now.
+My feeling in the world today is one of greater security and deeper compassion for myself.
+My fear of people and also my formerly automated strong defensiveness have receded to a degree that makes physical contact possible again.
+I also now feel myself to be more competent.

 N. T. Mannheim

 I find the SSP surprisingly effective.
-I would never have thought that a music therapy tool could have this effect.
+Didn’t think at first that a music therapy tool could have this impact.

-At first it seems like listening to music while lying down, which can be generally nice".
-But the sensations change and when listening to it, feelings of love play through the body and greater joy.
+At first it seems like listening to music while lying down, which can be nice in general.”
+But the sensations change and when listening, feelings of love play through the body and greater joy.

-And then I noticed in everyday life that I have become a little more secure in my contact with people and the world.
-I can better stay with myself and hold position.
-People and the world often seem less hostile to me and I am more grounded.
+And then I noticed in everyday life that I have become a little more confident in my contact with people and the world.
+I can stay with myself better and hold position.
+People and the world often seem less hostile to me, and I am more grounded.
 (D. B. Steinfeld)